-The photo above is my first ride with Bo post-surgery.
-He was a trooper.
-I got a dose of humble-pie.
+The photo is my first ride post-surgery.
+Bo was a trooper and I got a dose of humble-pie.

 I suspect most former athletes with new joints from long-term deterioration probably discover the same thing I did.
 Fixing the biggest problem didn’t eliminate every problem.
 In fact, it created some new ones.
 Years of compensating for rotten knee(s) built a solid history of bad habits.
 After seeing the reality of my circumstances on video I scheduled a session with a dressage trainer to help me retrain my brain.
 It wasn’t giving me accurate feedback of what my body was doing.